azadyasar/NeuralMachineTranslation/README.md

 ```

 ## Evaluation
 Run the following command to evaluate a trained Transformer model which will print its **loss, perplexity**, and **BLEU score**.
-Note that we need the hyper-parameters to construct the model first.
-So make sure that they match with the actual hyper-parameters.
+Note that we need the hyper-parameters of the model to construct the model first.
+So make sure that they match with the actual hyper-parameters of the trained model.
 ```bash
 python -m nmt evaluate  --test_dataset ../data/test.csv \
                         --src_vocab ../data/tr_sp.model \